A message from Beth Larsen

-In the wake of the domestic violence homicide that occurred in Holland earlier this week, we know many are asking, “Why didn’t she just leave?”
+In the wake of a recent domestic violence homicide that took place in our community, we know many are asking, “Why didn’t she just leave?”

 Other reasons why victims don’t just leave: